syncfusion-content/blazor-docs/blazor/pdfviewer/getting-started/wsl-application.md

 ```

-Check the comment dotnet --info and it should come like below
+Check the comment dotnet --info and it should come as follows.

 ![Create-new-blazor-wsl-app](GettingStarted_images/dotnet-info.png)

-If the above result is not shown, Please run the comments below or follow the steps in the link below to uninstall and reinstall dotnet.
+If the above result is not shown, please run the comments below

 ```
     sudo apt remove dotnet*
     sudo apt remove aspnetcore*